theoluwatoni/OWiT-WhatsApp-GC-Analysis-AUG---0CT-2022-/README.md

-Data & Report Limitation
+# Data & Report Limitation
 * From the data there is no way to identify who a message was responding to except the person was directly tagged.
 * The data transformation and report does not provide data on who a message was in response to.

+# Findings

-Conclusion
+# Conclusion
 It was enjoyable to work on this project.
 The Python script and documentation should make it easier for you to replicate using your own data.
 The process of data cleaning and data visualization as a whole may be improved in the future.

 For privacy considerations, I didn't give access to the.pbix and whatsapp data.
-To see the complete functionality and User Experience, you may examine the interactive version of the report.
+To see the complete functionality and User Experience, you may examine the [interactive version of the report](https://app.powerbi.com/view?r=eyJrIjoiYjQzYzk3NzQtMTc0NC00YWIxLWEzNjUtMDcxYTljNzA3MjhlIiwidCI6ImYxMDIxMjliLTQwMjUtNDFlOC05ZDAyLThlMzRmNmE1ZjQyNCJ9&pageName=ReportSectionb8fe89bf74b645d0e0cd).